-Turn up the heat until the mixture begins boil.
 Stir continuously for about 3-4 minutes while the mixture gets bubbly and lighter in color.
 It will smell delicious!

-Sprinkle the kosher salt over the top of the crackers.
+Next sprinkle the kosher salt over the top of the crackers.

-Allow the crackers to cool.
-Then break into pieces.
-Serve immediately or store in an airtight container.
+You can serve these immediately or store in an airtight container.

 - Combine 3 TB granulated sugar and 1 1/2 tsp cinnamon.
 Sprinkle over the top of the crackers after baking.